-Reading knowledge of one foreign language, such as (but not limited to) Arabic, Hebrew, Greek, Latin, Pali, Sanskrit, French, German, Chinese, Japanese, or another pertinent language (to be decided upon by the student in consultation with the major professor).
-This requirement must be satisfied by one of the following methods: - o Completing the third semester of an undergraduate language course sequence and earning a grade of B or higher. - o Earning a grade of B or higher in a one-semester language course at UGA specifically designed for graduate students who are attempting to fulfill their language requirements.
+Our department's default policy is reading knowledge of one foreign language, such as (but not limited to) Arabic, Hebrew, Greek, Latin, Pali, Sanskrit, French, German, Chinese, Japanese, or another pertinent language to be decided upon by the student in consultation with the major professor.
+This requirement may be satisfied in a number of ways: - o Completing the third semester of an undergraduate language course sequence and earning a grade of B or higher. - o Earning a grade of B or higher in a one-semester language course at UGA specifically designed for graduate students who are attempting to fulfill their language requirements.
 Such courses include (but are not limited to): SPAN 2500, GRMN 3500, and FREN 2500. - o Receiving a passing grade on a Research Skills Foreign Language Exam.
 These tests are offered once a semester by Romance Languages, Germanic and Slavic Studies, and other departments. - o Passing the language exam given by a faculty member.
 Students who elect to satisfy the language requirement in this manner must have the permission of their major professor and the Graduate Coordinator.
 Note: On the MA program of study, fulfilment of the research skills requirement is noted separately under "Research skills requirement."
 If the research skills requirement is fulfilled by taking undergraduate-level classes (below 6000-level), these classes do not count toward the total number of hours on the program of study.
 Thesis Research and Writing hours (min.
-6 hrs.):

-RELI 7000, Master's Research, min.
+6 hrs.): RELI 7000, Master's Research, min.
 3 hrs. on the MA program of study RELI 7300, Master's Thesis, min.
 3 hrs. on the MA program of study Total hours: Min.
 30 hrs.